 Who I am.

-Jess Roseman is an interdisciplinary choreographer and movement educator who draws upon a half century of experience.
+Jess Roseman (she/her) is an interdisciplinary choreographer and movement educator who draws upon a half century of experience.
 She designs movement experiences for performance and for wellness purposes.
 Her work empowers people towards richly embodied living.

 What I do.